Business English for subcontractors in the transition of the steel industry

 This course provides practical business English tailored for SMEs in the steel industry value chain - from presenting your company to international clients to handling customer calls and navigating an English-speaking workplace

-The steel industry in Norrbotten is transforming.
+The steel industry in Norrbotten is undergoing a transformation.
 English is increasingly becoming part of everyday business activities as the green industrial transition gains momentum.
 Key documents and technical specifications are now in English, and communication with international partners is becoming routine.

 This course provides practical Business English tailored for SMEs in the steel value chain - from presenting your company to international clients to handling customer calls and navigating an English-speaking workplace.